Claudette Lopez

 Biography

-I specialize in BAS’ RRS marine vessel data acquisition systems, specifically on the James Clark Ross and Sir David Attenborough.
-My latest project involves designing an application to provide real-time raw cruise underway data via ship to shore broadcasting.
+Before this I was a Marine Sensor Data Manager, where I specialized in BAS’ RRS marine vessel data acquisition systems, specifically on the James Clark Ross and Sir David Attenborough.

-My work at BAS has also entailed consolidating the accurate positional track-history of BAS-operated vessels such as the RRS James Clark Ross and Ernest Shackleton.
+Before then, my work at BAS as Marine Geospatial Data Assistant, entailed consolidating the accurate positional track-history of BAS-operated vessels such as the RRS James Clark Ross and Ernest Shackleton.
 I worked foremost with positional underway data collected throughout scientific ‘Research’ cruises down South in Antarctica.
-My expertise focuses on historical position GPS/GNSS marine vessel-mounted sensor streams logged onto a data acquisition system.
-I also work with supplementary analogue/digital geospatial data derived from sources such as Vessel Deck logs, Meteorological reports, Automatic Identification Systems (AIS) and Long Range Identification and Tracking (LRIT).
+My expertise focused on historical position GPS/GNSS marine vessel-mounted sensor streams logged onto a data acquisition system.
+I also worked with supplementary analogue/digital geospatial data derived from sources such as Vessel Deck logs, Meteorological reports, Automatic Identification Systems (AIS) and Long Range Identification and Tracking (LRIT).

 Diversity Advocacy Work